Analysis

 • 50 mL

-Sulfur dioxide is a chemical compound that acts as a preservative; counteracting the effects of oxidation and prevention of microbial growth.
-The measurement of free sulfur dioxide is used to determine the amount of SO2 that is not bound to other molecules and is still available to continue to act as a preservative.
+Sulfur dioxide is used to manage microbial stability and to prevent oxidation.
+The measurement of free sulfur dioxide is used to determine the amount of SO2 that is not bound to other compounds in juice and wine.

 Includes